lambdaclass/concrete/README.md

 >Most ideas come from previous ideas - Alan C. Kay, The Early History Of Smalltalk

 In the realm of low-level programming, language safety, performance and simplicity are paramount features.
 We are confident that these attributes can be achieved in system programming languages without substantially sacrificing expressiveness.
+Thanks to advancements in type systems theory and practice pioneered by languages like Rust, Mojo, and Austral, it is now possible to create languages that offer both high safety guarantees and excellent developer experience.

-Concrete achieves this balance, offering a programming language that is fast, simple and safe without having a garbage collector, lifetimes and a complex borrow checker.
+Concrete achieves this balance, offering a programming language that is fast, simple and safe without having a garbage collector and a complex borrow checker.
 Additionally, it features a default pluggable runtime, enabling the development of highly scalable systems that are not only reliable and efficient but also straightforward to maintain.

 Writing good code should be easy.
-The language must be simple enough to fit in a single person’s head.
+The language must be simple enough to fit in a single person's head.
 Programs are about transforming data into other forms of data.
 Code is about expressing algorithms, not the type system.
 We aim to develop a simpler version of Rust that includes an optional default runtime featuring green threads and a preemptive scheduler, similar to those found in Go and Erlang.

 ## Roadmap